 -

-In the Rookie Roundup, a Rookie is defined has having been first licensed in the current calendar year or the previous two calendar years, regardless of license class.
+In the Rookie Roundup, a Rookie is defined has having been first licensed in the current calendar year or the previous three calendar years, regardless of license class.

 -